Chamidu0423/Capcut-CacheFlow/README.md

 ### ⚙️ Installation

-1. Download the `.exe` file from the [Releases](https://github.com/Chamidu0423/CapCut-Safe-Pro/releases) page.
+1. Download the `.exe` file from the [Releases](https://github.com/Chamidu0423/Capcut-CacheFlow/releases) page.
-2. Run the installer and follow on-screen instructions.
+2. Run the installer and follow on screen instructions.
-3. Open **CapCut Safe Pro** after installation.
+3. Open **CapCut CacheFlow** after installation.
 4. Ensure you already have the **official CapCut** installed this app complements it.

 ---

 ## 🎯 Usage Guide

-After launching **CapCut Safe Pro**, you’ll find several sections:
+After launching **CapCut CacheFlow**, you’ll find several sections:

 ### 🏠 Home